SystemSpace/Compendium/compendium.rst

 Can we make contact with you the same way?
   Sadly, no. No full soul and all.

+How will we acquire our uploaded files when we're in LFE?
+  You'll get them into whatever device you're using at that moment.

+  We'll have to recode your files by hand :/

 Tsuki, the Representative
 -------------------------